SylviaJitti/Jittis_Foods/README.md

 # Online-Food-Ordering-Web-App
 Online Food Ordering System Website using Flask, SQL, HTML & CSS.
-You can use any one of Visual Dtudio code or Pycharm server to run the Web App on your local machine.
-It has a food ordering module for a customer.
-It also provides menu, orders and user management module for admin.
+You can use any one of Visual Studio code or Pycharm server to run the Web App on your local machine.

 # Technologies Used
 <ul>